zkstewart/psQTL/README.md

 As well as vt (https://genome.sph.umich.edu/wiki/Vt).

-psQTL should work on any system which can run Python, HTSlib, and vt; this likely limits its use to Unix systems or Windows Subsystem for Linux (WSL).
+psQTL should work on any system which can run Python, HTSlib, and vt; this likely precludes its use on Windows except if you use Windows Subsystem for Linux (WSL) which is compatible with these softwares.

-You should make sure these Python packages and external program dependencies are installed and locateable within your system PATH variable.
+You should make sure the Python packages and external program dependencies are installed and locateable within your system PATH variable.

 # How to use
 The psQTL pipeline is intended to proceed from **prep**aration, to **proc**essing, to **post**-processing as accomplished by the correspondingly named Python script files.